United States Department of Veterans Affairs

 Stratified variables- Patients will be further stratified within peripheral procedures into diagnostic versus therapeutic procedure and inflow (iliac) vs. outflow (common and superficial femoral and popliteal artery) versus runoff (infrapopliteal) procedures.
 Electrophysiology procedures will be further stratified into dual versus single lead pacemaker implantation, dual versus single lead defibrillator implantation, biventricular lead placement, and ablation procedures.

-Statistical Analysis: For each of the procedures categories listed above, we will use a hierarchical linear regression model to evaluate the association of fluoroscopy and effective radiation dose with patient, provider and hospital factors.
-This multi-level model will allow us to adjust for clustering at the provider and hospital levels and to determine the relative contribution of patient, provider, and hospital characteristics to variation in fluoroscopy time and effective radiation dose.
-Baseline characteristics will be included in the model.
-We will also use hierarchical logistic regression models to assess the likelihood that these factors are associated with fluoroscopy time or effective radiation dose within the highest quintile of radiation exposure for each procedure group.
+Statistical Analysis: For each of the procedure categories listed above, we used a hierarchical linear regression model to evaluate the association of fluoroscopy and effective radiation dose with patient, provider and hospital factors.
+This multi-level model allowed us to adjust for clustering at the provider and hospital levels and to determine the relative contribution of patient, provider, and hospital characteristics to variation in fluoroscopy time and effective radiation dose.
+Baseline characteristics were included in the model.
+We also used hierarchical logistic regression models to assess the likelihood that these factors are associated with fluoroscopy time or effective radiation dose within the highest quintile of radiation exposure for each procedure group.

 Patient level variables: Age, gender, height, weight, hypertension, Dyslipidemia, prior MI, prior CHF, family h/o premature CAD, prior PCI, Prior CABG, ESRD, cerebrovascular disease, peripheral arterial disease, chronic lung disease, diabetes mellitus, presenting signs and symptoms